CWALabs/SkyCMS/Docs/Widgets/Image-Widget.md

 These values are defined in `CCMS_IMAGE_WIDGET_CONFIG` inside `image-widget.js`.

-## Parent page integration (save contract)
+## Parent page integration

-The widget calls functions on the parent window (useful when the editor runs in an iframe).
-If you’re not using an iframe, `parent` resolves to `window`.
+The widget can optionally interact with the parent window (useful when the editor runs in an iframe).
+If you're not using an iframe, `parent` resolves to `window`.

-Required callbacks:

-- `parent.saveEditorRegion(html, elementId)` — called after a successful upload or when properties change
-- `parent.saveChanges(html, elementId)` — called when the image is removed

-Optional:

-- `parent.saving()` — called when an upload starts
+Optional integration:

-- `parent.saveInProgress` — boolean flag the widget sets while uploading
+- `parent.saveInProgress` — boolean flag the widget sets to `false` after upload completes or fails
 - `window.articleNumber` — if set, directs uploads to `/pub/articles/{articleNumber}/`

+**Note:** The widget no longer requires `parent.saveEditorRegion()`, `parent.saveChanges()`, or `parent.saving()` callbacks.
+Use the `CCMSImageWidgetEvents` event dispatcher (see Custom events section below) to respond to image upload and deletion events.

 ## Markup API